 - Sustainability—ability of the program to be maintained beyond the short-term

 - Optimization—the ability of the program to optimize resources

 - Relevance—aligns with their mission and strategic goals

-- Social impact—the ability of the innovation to create or effect positive or desirable changes within the community they serve
+- Social impact—the ability to create positive or desirable changes within the community they serve

-To nominate an individual or organizational member for this award, complete an application form and mail it to:
+To nominate yourself, an individual, or organizational member for this award, complete an application form online, or if you would prefer to fill out the form by hand, mail it to:

 National Indian Child Welfare Association